THE MAGNIFICENT SEVEN DEADLY SINS

 A collection of comedy sketches based on the seven deadly sins

 This comedy comprises a sequence of seven sketches, each representing a sin, all written by an array of British comedy-writing talent.
 Probably everyone who was famous in late-1960s British comedy took part, with the result being a wonderful star-studded cast.
 The sketches are linked by animation sequences and the fourth sketch, Lust, is more or less a one man play with Harry H Corbett taking the part of the rather sad Ambrose Twombly, ‘the fastest lighter on the Bakerloo’.
-It is largely filmed on the London Underground but despite the character reference, ii was shot somewhere on the Central Line with 1959-built tube stock.
+It has a scene set on the London Underground but despite the character reference, the shot of an arriving Central Line train formed of 1959-stock was shot at Aldwych.
+The location of the escalators has yet to be confirmed but the ticket hall used a set at Pinewood Studios.
 The characters above appeared in the Lust segment which, along with the fifth sketch Pride, had originally been television plays in the 1961 series Comedy Playhouse.
+As can be seen from the poster above, the film was invariably entitled The Magnificent 7 Deadly Sins.